yoshuawuyts/knowledge/arch/auth.md

 #### Browser-Based apps

 ### performing a request
-Either with a querystring or with a header.
+Either with a query string or with a header.
 Header is preferable, qs is useful for quick browser testing.
 ```sh
 $ curl https://api.github.com/user?access_token=OAUTH-TOKEN